OmniBlade/ccmix/README.md

 This will list the contents of a mix file.
 Requires the --mix options.

+--add

+This will attempt to rebuild a mix file and add the requested file.

+--delete

+This will attempt to rebuild the mix file and remove the requested file.

 The following options can also be used.

 --file /path/to/file.name